Sign Up TODAY for our FREE monthly Newsletter Sign me up >

 To apply: download an application form from the website.
 Applications are considered every second month.
 Applications will be checked and supporter details will be verified.

 Guide Dogs have also continued to operate the excellent Custom Eyes scheme to enable children with a visual impairment buy large print books at retail prices.
 This fast and efficient service is highly recommended.
 Available to children and young people aged 25 years and under.

-The Royal National Institute for the Blind (RNIB) provides information and services to the blind and visually impaired.
+The Royal National Institute of Blind people (RNIB) provides information and services to blind and partially sighted people.

 It is able to offer grants to UK residents who are registered blind or partially sighted and receive a means tested benefit such as Income Support, Housing Benefit or Council Tax Benefit.

-The Vision charitiy supports groups, charities and associations within the blind & visually impaired community.
+The Vision charity supports groups, charities and associations within the blind & visually impaired community.